OscarWrisberg/TroRaiMo/README.md

 ```
 git clone git@github.com:OscarWrisberg/TroRaiMo.git
 ```
 Make sure conda is installed on your server.
-This can by downloading it and running the installer:
+This can by downloading it and running the installer as so:
 ```
 wget https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-x86_64.sh -O miniforge.sh
 chmod +x miniforge.sh